Emigration from Africa: Asia

 Many young African students choose China as a destination, as the presence of Chinese industries and businesses in Africa has increased considerably in recent years.

 North America

 African immigration to the United States has been comparatively slight, totaling around 3,183,104 individuals as of 2010.

 Central and South America

-There is also a continuously rising amount of both legal and illegal immigration from Africa in Central and South American countries such as Brazil, Panama and Mexico.
+There is also a record of people from Africa plus Central and South American countries such as Brazil, Panama and Mexico who self-reported their country of origin.

 Oceania

 In Australia, the number of immigrants from Africa has grown substantially since the 1990s, with most concentrated in Sydney, Melbourne and Perth.
 The largest of these African Australian populations is the South African community, and the Census in 2011 recorded 145,683 South Africa-born people in Australia.
 News anchor Anton Enus, the author J. M. Coetzee, and the singer Selwyn Pretorius are examples of local celebrities from this community.
 Also substantial is the 40,000-strong Egyptian Australian community, mostly concentrated in Sydney, the 30,000-strong Zimbabwean Australian community, and the 28,000-strong Mauritian Australian community.